apache/openwhisk-runtime-python/README.md

 Follow these steps to import the project into your IntelliJ IDE.
 - Import project as gradle project.
-- Make sure working directory is root of the project/repo.
+- Make sure the working directory is root of the project/repo.